debowin/quorum-dfs/README.md

 ## BRIEF

-This is a simple implementation of a Distributed File System using [Gifford Quorum Voting](https://en.wikipedia.org/wiki/Quorum_(distributed_computing) as a way to achieve replica consensus written using Thrift RPC and Java.
+This is a simple implementation of a Distributed File System using [Gifford Quorum Voting](https://en.wikipedia.org/wiki/Quorum_(distributed_computing)) as a way to achieve replica consensus written using Thrift RPC and Java.
 This is mostly a P2P system so each File Server(Node) involved has the same functionality.
-This system supports multiple clients and for some simplicity, one of the nodes additionally serves as a centralized Coordinator to build Qourums for each operation and for sequentially ordering concurrent Writes to the same file.
+This system supports multiple clients and for some simplicity, one of the nodes additionally serves as a centralized Coordinator to build Quorums for each operation and for sequentially ordering concurrent Writes to the same file.
-However, writes to different files as well as all reads happen concurrently.
+However, writes to different files as well as all reads and list operations happen concurrently.

 The Client is able to issue commands(read file, write file and list files) from a CLI and additionally, use a "simulate read/write" feature wherein it fires said type of requests with random delays and payloads.